 四、Future Steps

+Due to the impact of the epidemic COVID-19, we can’t conduct experiments practically.
+However, we put forward ideas to further optimize the engineering design according to theoretical design and mathematical model.

 1.Optimize the experimental plan:

-(1) when designing the experiment on the effect of kill switch, we can further detect the number of living bacteria by flow cytometry or dilution spread to avoid the small difference in total biomass caused by the incomplete cleavage of dead bacteria.
+(1) when designing the experiment on the effect of kill switch, we can further detect the number of living bacteria by flow cytometry or dilution spread to avoid the small difference in total biomass caused by incomplete cleavage of dead bacteria.

 (2) adopt more advanced detection methods such as XRD analysis to detect pyromorphite.